indiumindeed/RubeLoader/README.md

 -------------
 1. You may see an error if you don't have the same SDK installed.
 No worries!
 Right-click RubeLoaderTest-Android > Properties > Android.
 Check installed SDK.
 Click ok.
 2. Right-click RubleLoaderTest-Android > Run As.. > Android Application
-3. If you have an Android device connected to your machine, it should automatically install an launch.
+3. If you have an Android device connected to your machine, it should automatically install and launch.

 Desktop Setup
 -------------